How to contact Sky broadband support and customer service

 Sky Broadband live chat

-**Please note, during the COVID-19 crisis, Sky's live chat function appears to have been temporarily disabled.
-We hope the following will be back up and running shortly**
+**Please note, during the COVID-19 crisis, Sky's live chat function has been temporarily disabled**

 Sky Broadband also otter a live chat service which operates via Facebook.